Vadskye/Rise/docs/standard_effects.md

 * Assuming unrelated ability at +2 ranks:
   * +4 ranks: +2a/+2d
   * +4 ranks: Add r1 condition to damaging effect

+# Magic items

+A magic item of a given level should generally function as if you had a tiny spellcaster nearby who was 3 levels lower than the magic item's level casting a relevant spell.

+This means that magic items can often mimic spell effects, but only Attune (target) effects, not Attune (self) effects.
+They should generally not have rank upgrades at all, and to the extent that they have rank upgrades, the upgrades should match those that a spellcaster 3 levels lower would have.